 The marketing department maintains our visibility within the wireless communications industry through regular advertising and public relations efforts including actively participating in trade shows and generating regular press releases, newsletters and targeted mailings (including promotional flyers).
 Our promotional activities range from advertisements and site listings in industry publications to maintaining a presence at national trade shows.
 Potential clients are referred to our Web site, which contains information about us as well as site listings.
 In addition, our sites are listed on the Cell Site Express Web site.
-This Web site enables potential tenants to locate existing structures by latitude, longitude or address.
-Clients can easily contact us via e-mail through the Web site or Cell Site Express.
+This Web site enables potential tenants to locate existing structures by latitude, longitude or Cell Site Express.
 Our network services capabilities are marketed in conjunction with our tower footprints.